Table of contents

 Harness the power of social commerce

-These social commerce integrations enable sellers to include shopping links in social media posts, shopping tabs on social profiles, and product listings across Google surfaces like Search and Maps.
-All of these shopping placements point customers back to Square Online where customers can make a purchase.
+Including shopping links in social media posts, shopping tabs on social profiles, and product listings across Google surfaces like Search and Maps help point customers back to your online store where they can make a purchase.

 Optimize your site for search engine traffic